zizroc/villager/paper/paper.md

 ```

 ## Models
 Models are functions that contain code that's executed at each time step.
-Similar to initial conditions, models _must_ take all of the following parameters.
+Similar to initial conditions, models _require_ the following parameters.

 1. `current_state`: A mutable copy of the state representing the current time step.
 2. `previous_sate`: An immutable copy of the previous state.